 An unsolicited communication means contact that you did not seek or request.
-Direct marketing is governed by both the General Data Protection Regulation (GDPR) and Regulation 13 of the ePrivacy Regulations 2011.
+The laws on direct marketing are set out in the General Data Protection Regulation (GDPR) and Regulation 13 of the ePrivacy Regulations 2011.

 - You have not changed your direct marketing preference in the National Directory Database (NDD)

-Even if the company has your consent to be contacted, you can change your mind and withdraw your consent under the GDPR.
+Even if the company has your agreement to be contacted, you can change your mind and withdraw your consent under the GDPR.

 There are steps you can take to prevent junk mail, spam and unwanted phone calls and texts.

 Rules for junk mail

 It is legal for a company to send you direct mail such as advertisements and special offers, however you have the right to have your details removed from a direct marketing database.